Liberty Creek Village: Look for the Savings Beyond the Material Receipts

 The panels install just like standard OSB or plywood sheathing, and when the panels are treated with a seam tape, the system completely eliminates the need to use a separate house wrap.
 The beauty of it all is that eliminating this extra step saves both time and labor costs—ultimately lowering the total installed costs.
 Once this was explained, the team was instantly on board, purchasing 538,000 square feet as of publication (more than halfway through construction).

 The biggest cost savings opportunity on this project were in the human hours of installation supervision and making sure it’s installed correctly.
-Whereas other tapes require more nuanced rolling and addititional tools to get all the bubbles out and lay
+Whereas other tapes require more nuanced rolling and additional tools to get all the bubbles out and lay flat without creases, ForceField® Weather Barrier System applies with hand pressure—when pressed hard enough to see the wood grain through to the adhered side.

-their hand, but it doesn’t work that way.
+“The guys like the fact that you can tear the seam tape, instead of cutting it.
+With the ZIP Tape, the guys just want to slap it up with their hand, but it doesn’t work that way.
 That’s one of the main issues we’ve run into,” Edmonds said.
 “Either way, both systems are faster and easier than house wrap, and it doesn’t blow off in the wind as much.
 When we’re leaving these open for 30 to 60 days getting windows and other finishes on, sometimes the house wrap has blown off down the street.”

 Despite never setting boots on the ground at their customers’ worksites, Scissortail Building Supply always tries to consider labor when making supply recommendations.
 It is not just about looking at the price point at the moment of sale, but rather considering the entire installation process and longevity of the product in use.

 “With other products, it seems like a 50/50 chance that it’s actually going to roll.
 And so, if you can take that step out of the process, it’s just going to be easier for everybody,” Klein said.
+“It’s less equipment on the job site.
+And one less thing for the superintendent to double check, just being able to place the tape, apply a little pressure and move on.”

-Edmonds said that, in his experience, ForceField Weather Barrier System does speed up the installation process.
-“I’d say that taping in the ForceField system is much quicker than the standard house wrapped install.”
+Edmonds said that, in his experience, ForceField® Weather Barrier System does speed up the installation process.
+“I’d say that taping in the ForceField® system is much quicker than the standard house wrapped install.”

-Aside from the time saved from the hassle of rewrapping the building envelope, ForceField Weather Barrier System also proved faster on the job.
+Aside from the time saved from the hassle of rewrapping the building envelope, ForceField® Weather Barrier System also proved faster on the job.
 “A lot of the guys will put up the ZIP, then roll all the joints,” Edmonds explained.
-“A single hand application of ForceField saves the extra action of having to go back through.”
+“A single hand application of ForceField® saves the extra action of having to go back through.”

 He added that, although this particular project includes nine different building types with variations in design, the windows widths and heights were all very similar from a sheathing standpoint.
 One thing this meant, however, was more inside corners to assemble and seal.
-Here, ForceField Weather Barrier System’s corner application came in handy.
+Here, ForceField® Weather Barrier System’s corner application came in handy.

 “If you’ve ever tried to tape an inside corner and watch a guy on a job site actually try to tape an inside corner with an integrated weather barrier system or do it yourself, you understand,” Klein explained.
 “It may add a little cost on the front end.
 But when you’re able to cut that piece, pop it in there, run a piece of tape down each side and walk away, it’s sure is a lot easier than trying to fold that piece of tape in half and getting in that inside corner.
-For us, the real advantage is ForceField Weather Barrier System’s inside corner transition detail.
+For us, the real advantage is ForceField® Weather Barrier System’s inside corner transition detail.
 I think GP has done a good job of identifying that and coming up with a solution.”

-"Luckily, they were open to looking at the entire cost to them—including materials and labor, rather than just considering cheaper upfront unit cost,” Klein added.
-“When we crunched the numbers on material and labor comparing traditional sheathing and wrap with ForceField’s integrated system, it was a no-brainer for them."
+“Luckily, they were open to looking at the entire cost to them—including materials and labor, rather than just considering cheaper upfront unit cost,” Klein added.
+“When we crunched the numbers on material and labor comparing traditional sheathing and wrap with ForceField’s® integrated system, it was a no-brainer for them.”

 ‒Kory Klein, Vice President and COO at Scissortail Building Supply

 Klein praised his local Georgia-Pacific sales rep, Scott Collingwood, for his partnership in this project’s development every step of the way.
-Two onsite install meetings, product knowledge meetings, multiple contractor visits to fully explain the product’s manufacturing and ideal usage and a ready response to any needs along the way have left Scissortail Building Supply more than confident in ForceField Weather System brand support.
+Two onsite install meetings, product knowledge meetings, multiple contractor visits to fully explain the product’s manufacturing and ideal usage and a ready response to any needs along the way have left Scissortail Building Supply more than confident in ForceField® Weather System brand support.

 “Scott has been instrumental in helping us.
 We all knew that if Rader ever had a problem and couldn’t get ahold of us, they had their GP manufacturer sales rep’s number,” Klein assured.
 “The overall customer service experience for us is one of the best that we’ve had.”